YuriDevAT/pokemon/README.md

 API links.
 Depending of the type ofthe clicked Pokemon the background color is customized.

+Used API links:
+- https://pokeapi.co/api/v2/pokemon?limit=898 to fetch all Pokemon
+- https://pokeapi.co/api/v2/pokemon/${id} to fetch an individual Pokemon by its id
+- https://pokeapi.co/api/v2/pokemon-species/${id} to fetch an individual Pokemon by its id
+- https://pokeapi.co/api/v2/evolution-chain/${id}/ to fetch the evolution chain of each pokemon
+- https://assets.pokemon.com/assets/cms2/img/pokedex/detail/${id}.png to fetch img of each pokemon

 ## Live view of the app

 The app was deployed with Netlify.
 Follow the link to check out the app: